ffund/intro-ml-tss21/slides/1-intro-ml.md

 * Much too complex to program a rule-based system for autonomous driving.
 * ML may not generalize to "weird" situations as well as a *human* driver would.
 See e.g. [Autonomous Vehicles vs. Kangaroos: the Long Furry Tail of Unlikely Events](https://spectrum.ieee.org/cars-that-think/transportation/self-driving/autonomous-cars-vs-kangaroos-the-long-furry-tail-of-unlikely-events) in IEEE Spectrum.
+* But, ML will not be tired or otherwise impaired the way a human driver might be.
 * ML may be "tricked" by certain attacks that wouldn't affect *human* drivers.
 See e.g. [Slight Street Sign Modifications Can Completely Fool Machine Learning Algorithms](https://spectrum.ieee.org/cars-that-think/transportation/sensors/slight-street-sign-modifications-can-fool-machine-learning-algorithms) and [Three Small Stickers in Intersection Can Cause Tesla Autopilot to Swerve Into Wrong Lane
 ](https://spectrum.ieee.org/cars-that-think/transportation/self-driving/three-small-stickers-on-road-can-steer-tesla-autopilot-into-oncoming-lane) in IEEE Spectrum.